populse_mia.user_interface.data_browser package¶

 - displayConditionRules(field, condition)[source]¶

-Updates the available condition choices based on the field’s tag type.
+Update available condition operators based on the selected field’s type.

 - Parameters:

-condition – The condition widget where the available conditions are updated based on the tag type.
+condition – QComboBox widget whose items will be updated based on the field’s type.

 - displayValueRules(choice, value)[source]¶

-Update the placeholder text and the enabled/disabled state of the value input based on the selected condition choice.
+Configure the value input widget based on the selected condition operator.

 - Parameters: